Functional Medicine for

 When sleep is disrupted, we often see parallel dysfunction in:

-This is why many people with chronic insomnia also experience fatigue, weight gain, anxiety, digestive issues, brain fog, low libido, or autoimmune symptoms.
+This is why many people with chronic insomnia also experience fatigue, weight gain, anxiety, digestive problems, brain fog, low libido, or even autoimmune symptoms.
 Sleep is not separate from these conditions — it is intertwined with them.

 Sleep Adapts — And That’s the Problem